crojas22/demo-react-redux-app/README.md

 * Redux Thunk
 * React Router
 * React Icons
+* Use of fetch to get 10 random users from RANDOM USER GENERATOR API

 ### Instalation
 * create-react-app my-app will take care of everything needed for React